taylorjacksonn/ionic-column-drop/README.md

 1. install ionic
   > npm install -g ionic
-2. run the app in your browser
+2. run the app in your browser. run this in your command line.
   > ionic serve